 Applications for admission to the business program must be completed and submitted before mid-semester during the semester in which the student is completing the admission requirements.
 Normally this happens during the second semester of the sophomore year.
-Applications may be obtained online or from the CBA Dean's office, 138 Wimberly Hall.
+Applications may be obtained online.
 Late applications may not be accepted.
 Although applications are due before the requirements have been completed, admission will be contingent upon successful completion of all requirements by the end of the semester.
 If requirements are no longer met at the end of the semester, the student must drop all 300-400 level CBA courses and reapply when they meet requirements.